 - The original orange beverage was made with raw eggs, but I believe they’ve gotten away from this as many people feel uncomfortable with eating raw eggs.
 However, if you want to add raw eggs, you can get eggs that are pasteurized, and these are safe to consume.
 My recipe does not contain eggs.

 Perfect for Summer

 Although this is the perfect refreshing drink to make any time, it’s especially good in the heat of summer.
 It’s a fun, non-alcoholic beverage that your whole family will enjoy.
-And, an Orange Julius tastes even better if you use freshly-squeezed orange juice instead of concentrate.
-To make things easy, you can watch a video to see how to make this special drink.
+To make things easy, you can watch a video to see how to make this special orange smoothie.